SuttonJack/react-phone-number-input/README.md

 * `flagComponent` — Custom flag icon component.

+* `countrySelectComponent` — Custom country `<select/>` component.

 * `countrySelectProps.arrowComponent` — Custom arrow component of the default country `<select/>`.

-All these customization properties have their default values: `min` metadata, English labels, default country `<select/>` component.
-If some of those default values are not used, and the developer wants to reduce the bundle size a tiny bit, then they can use the `/core` export instead of the default export to import a `<PhoneInput/>` component that doesn't include any of the aforementioned default properties.
+### `react-phone-number-input/core`

+"With country select" component imported from `react-phone-number-input/core` subpackage doesn't have default values for the following properties:

+* `metadata`

+* `labels`

+It could be used by developers who'd like to provide their own custom-generated metadata that supports a smaller set of countries.

 #### `countrySelectComponent`